britram/taps-transports/draft-ietf-taps-transports.md

 unlimited number of receivers in a session, since the sender behaves exactly the same regardless of the number of receivers.

-FLUTE/ALC supports the transfer of bulk objects such as file or in- memory content, using either a push or an on-demand mode. in push mode, content is sent once to the receivers, while in on-demand mode, content is sent continuously during periods of time that can greatly exceed the average time
+FLUTE/ALC supports the transfer of bulk objects such as file or in-memory content, using either a push or an on-demand mode. in push mode, content is sent once to the receivers, while in on-demand mode, content is sent continuously during periods of time that can greatly exceed the average time